 Getting down to the nitty-gritty, let’s look at what I found good and bad about the product during this Harbour Freight solar panel review.

 Easy to set up: Even on the first install, I found the system setup user-friendly and intuitive.
-Everything plugged in pretty much where I thought it should, and it was simple to connect all the panels together and get the system running.
+Everything plugged in pretty much where I thought it should, and it was simple to connect all the panels and get the system running.

 Portable: These Harbor Freight panels have been designed with mobile usage in mind.
 The whole system packs away into a manageably small space, and you can set it up in just a few minutes.
 The kick-out stand on the back of the panels isn’t the most sturdy of supports, and if I were using them in a permanent setup, I’d change this.
 But, it’s ideal for a mobile setup because it’s easy to change the angle of the panels to track the movement of the sun, maximizing power capture.